 - incorporating necessary health and safety measures along segments of the food supply chain.

 - supporting the most vulnerable populations via safety net programs, complemented by food distributions in areas where supply chains are severely disrupted.

-We’re also working with partners in the United Nations and national governments to deliver immediate and long-term support to respond to a crisis-within-a crisis: the worst locust outbreak in decades.
-Our support will help hard-hit farmers and rural communities control locust swarms, withstand the dual crises of COVID19 and locusts, and get money into people’s pockets and equipment into farmers hands to recover, including through cash transfers, seed and fodder packages and other social safety nets.
+The World Bank is also working with partners in the United Nations and national governments to deliver immediate and long-term support to respond to a crisis-within-a crisis: the worst locust outbreak in decades.
+Our support will help hard-hit farmers and rural communities control locust swarms, withstand the dual crises of COVID-19 and locusts, and get money into people’s pockets and equipment into farmers hands to recover, including through cash transfers, seed and fodder packages and other social safety nets.

 We’re committed to helping countries prevent the next disease from emerging and be better prepared when risks materialize.

 Under the first COVID-19 package of World Bank Group financing, countries are able to invest in longer-term prevention, such as strengthened veterinary services, disease surveillance and food safety.
-Out of the first 25 projects approved for WB financing, 11 include One Health components.
 In India, for example, the COVID-19 Emergency Response and Health Systems Preparedness Project will improve disease surveillance systems in humans and animals and health information systems across the country.
 In China, a new project will improve risk-based surveillance systems for zoonotic and other emerging health threats.
 It will strengthen the capacity for risk assessment, diagnosis and monitoring of human, animal and wildlife diseases.
 It will also improve protocols for information sharing between relevant agencies.

 Last Updated: Sep 14, 2020